commandus/lorawan-network-server/README.md

 lorawan-network-server uses internal database to keep device's authentication information.

-By default this database keep in memory and flushes to the disk as JSON file.
+By default, this database keep in memory and flushes to the disk as JSON file.

 In some scenarios it is better store device's authentication information on the disk not in memory.